Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance

 \end{Schunk}

-Note that the parameters \code{mu} and \code{size} ($=1/\psi$) of the predictive distribution are different for each predicted time point.
-The \code{psi} component of the predictions \code{measlesPreds2[[m]]} contains the estimated overdispersion parameter on the internal scale $\log(1/\psi)$, thus we have to specify \code{size=exp(psi)} to obtain the parametrization expected by the \code{pnbinom} function.
-Figure~\ref{fig:measlesPreds2_pit} shows the PIT histograms of the competing models generated by the above code.
-In this aggregate view of the predictions over all districts and weeks of the test period, the predictive performance is indeed comparable between the models, and there is no evidence of badly dispersed predictions.
+Under the hypothesis of calibration, i.e., $y_{it} \sim P_{it}$ for all predictive distributions $P_{it}$ in the test period, the PIT histogram is uniform.
+Underdispersed predictions lead to U-shaped histograms, and bias causes skewness.
+In this aggregate view of the predictions over all districts and weeks of the test period, predictive performance is comparable between the models, and there is no evidence of badly dispersed predictions.
 However, the right-hand decay in all histograms suggests that all models tend to predict higher counts than observed.
 This is most likely related to the seasonal shift between the years 2001 and 2002.
 In 2001, the peak of the epidemic was in the second quarter, while it already occured in the first quarter in 2002 (cp.\ Figure~\ref{fig:measlesWeserEms1}).
-Formal statistical tests for the calibration of count forecasts have been recently proposed by \citet{wei.held2013}.